Delaying Structure Decisions Locks Future Options

 The value of examining decision sequences is not in finding the optimal path — in complex environments, the optimal path is rarely knowable in advance.
 The value is in seeing the dependencies that current decisions have created, understanding which future options they constrain, and identifying where flexibility still exists before it degrades further.

 Global Solo's META framework maps these dependencies across all four dimensions: how Money flow decisions interact with Entity structure choices, how Tax positions depend on both, and how Accountability documentation either supports or undermines the coherence of the sequence.
+The cross-border compliance checklist provides a concrete starting point for identifying which dependencies have already formed.

 Visual: Decision Dependency Chain